khos2ow/rostamctl/README.md

 autoload -U compinit && compinit
 ```

-To make this change permenant, the above commands can be added to you `~/.profile`.
+To make this change permenant, the above commands can be added to your `~/.profile` file.